Passenger stops Utah Greyhound bus after driver passes out

-SALT LAKE CITY (AP) — Utah police say a Greyhound bus passenger got behind the wheel and steered the bus to safety after the driver passed out on the highway.
+SALT LAKE CITY (AP) — A Greyhound bus passenger got behind the wheel and steered the bus to safety after the driver began passing out on a Utah highway Friday morning, police said.

-The Utah Highway Patrol says the passenger took over Friday morning as the driver suffered a medical problem and began to lose consciousness while driving on Interstate 15 south of Salt Lake City.
+Everette Elliott, 49, took over as the driver suffered a medical problem on Interstate 15 south of Salt Lake City, the Utah Highway Patrol said.

-Trooper Colton Freckleton says the unidentified person brought the bus to a stop along the side of the highway.
-About 20 people were on board and no one was hurt.
+He brought the bus to a stop along the side of the highway.
+About 20 people were on board and no one was seriously hurt.
+The bus driver, a 30-year-old man, was taken to a hospital.
+Police don’t believe he was impaired, said Trooper Colton Freckleton.

-The bus driver was taken to a hospital.
-Troopers are investigating whether the driver was impaired.
+Elliott, who recently moved from Las Vegas to Salt Lake City for his work remodeling Walmart stores, told The Associated Press he was asleep as he rode the bus home from visiting his children in Nevada when he felt the vehicle swaying.

 Most Read Nation & World Stories